simonw/llm/docs/help.md

       # With an explicit mimetype:
       cat image | llm 'describe image' --at - image/jpeg

+  The -x/--extract option returns just the content of the first ``` fenced code block, if one is present.
+If none are present it returns the full response.

+      llm 'JavaScript function for reversing a string' -x

 Options:
   -s, --system TEXT               System prompt to use -m, --model TEXT                Model to use